On some practical challenges of conformal prediction: Proposed strategy

-The negative answers to most questions in the previous section show that it is challenging to give a hard-and-fast rule for choosing a non-conformity measure so that the resulting conformal prediction region can be determined exactly and can be of the desired shape.
-In the extant literature, many existing statistical models, such as ordinary linear regression, ridge regression, lasso, and kernel density estimation, have been used to create non-conformity measures; see Vovk et al. (2005) and Lei et al. (2014), and references therein.
-However, barely any work discusses how to determine exactly the corresponding conformal prediction regions based on these non-conformity measures; the numerical examples based on these proposed non-conformity measures are mostly based on approximate determination of the corresponding conformal prediction regions.
-As pointed out in Section~2, the resulting regions have no provable finite-sample validity.
-Since conformal prediction is a model-free method, one does not have to use a complicated statistical model to create a non-conformity measure.
-There is no evidence, either theoretical or practical, that doing so would have any advantage.
+The negative answers to most questions in the previous section show that it is challenging to give a hard-and-fast rule for choosing a non-conformity measure so that we can overcome the aforementioned challenges.
+In the extant literature, many existing statistical models, such as ordinary linear regression, ridge regression, lasso, and kernel density estimation, have been used to create non-conformity measures ( e.g., Vovk et al. 2005; Lei et al. 2013, 2014; Lei 2019).
+As discussed in Section~1, in the full conformal prediction framework, hardly any non-conformity measure created using a complicated model allows us to both determine $C_{\alpha}(X_{n+1}, Z^n)$ exactly and control its shape.
+We uphold the philosophy that estimation and prediction warrant different approaches.
+For example, a wrong model can perform predictions well and even outperform the true data-generating model in some cases, though the same cannot be said for estimation (Shmueli 2010).
+We treat conformal prediction as a purely model-free method.
+Therefore, we do not use any statistical model to create a non-conformity measure.
+Our philosophy does not apply to split conformal prediction, where a complicated model is often employed to make the test absolute regression residuals small so that the split conformal prediction interval is tight.
 It is evident that if (\ref{eq:property*}) holds, then we can address the three practical challenges simultaneously.
 There are numerous choices of the non-conformity measures that can lead to (\ref{eq:property*}).
-Driven by the principle of parsimony, we prefer something simple, such as a linear polynomial in data.
+Driven by the principle of parsimony, we prefer something simple, such as a linear polynomial in data, as in Hong (2026a).
 However, to obtain a two-sided/bounded prediction interval, we will need something other than (\ref{eq:property*}).
-In fact, a multivariate polynomial of data with degree two suffices, as we will see below.
+In fact, a multivariate quadratic polynomial of data will suffice, as we will see below.
+Intuitively, a higher order polynomial is likely to cause the solution to the inequality $\mu_i\geq \mu_{n+1}$ to be a union of disjoint intervals, rendering $C_{\alpha}(X_{n+1}, Z^n)$ to be a union of disjoint intervals too.
+This intuition is clear from the calculation in Example~\ref{ex:converseIX} and the proofs of Theorem~\ref{thm:interval_rightbounded} and Theorem~\ref{thm:interval_two}.
 Therefore, we propose the following non-conformity measure.

 For $i=1, \ldots, n$, we write $X_i$ as $(X_{i1}, \ldots, X_{ip})$ where each $X_{ij}\in \mathbb{R}$.
 That is, $X_{ij}$ denotes the $i$-th observation of the $j$-th predictor.
 Hence, $(X_{i1}, \ldots, X_{ip}, Y_i)=(X_i, Y_i)$ is the $i$-th observation.
 Suppose $B=\{(x_{11}, \ldots, x_{1p}, y_1), \ldots, (x_{n1}, \ldots, x_{np}, y_n)\}$ and $z=(x_1, \ldots, x_p, y)$ is a provisional value of $Z_{n+1}$.
 Consider the following nonconformity measure